 I first made a list of the plants I wanted in the garden.
 From past experience, these were easy to grow and maintain:

 - Swiss Chard

 Because it was early in the season, I was able to find these veggies too.
 I am so excited to see how they turn out.

-- Broccolini – I have no clue on how this one will grow.
+- Broccolini - I have no clue how this one will grow.
 We shall see.

 - Sweet Peppers

-- The local gardening store was running a really good deal on this size.
+- The local gardening store was running a really good deal on this site.
 It was even cheaper than the Wholesale store I go to.

 - The bags were easier to manage.
-The large 2 cubic foot bags are really hard and heavy to carry.
+The large two cubic-foot bags are really hard and heavy to carry.